flatironinstitute/sciware/44_SummerIntro/3-uvpixi.md

 ## Future of uv

 - Among the fastest-growing dev tools by GitHub stars
-- Astral was acquired by OpenAI; development seems to be carrying on as normal
+- Astral was acquired by OpenAI (!) but development seems to be carrying on as normal
-  - the future of AI companies is impossible to predict
-  - uv is permissively licensed and could be forked
   - Why should we care?
 Think about what happened with the Conda default channel!
+  - uv is permissively licensed and could be forked
 - Upcoming features
   - **Centralized venvs** (venv-in-cache): will make it easier for HPC users to keep venvs out of their quota-limited space
   - **Wheel Variants** (PEPs 817 & 825) — auto-pick the **optimal build for your machine**, e.g. the right GPU/CUDA wheel (think PyTorch, JAX)
-- The uv team plays a leading role in the next generation of wheels:
+- The uv team plays a leading role in the next generation of wheels (https://wheelnext.dev/):
-  - **WheelNext** — first-class **compiled / non-Python dependencies** in wheels (conda's old advantage): https://wheelnext.dev/
+  - **WheelNext**: first-class **compiled / non-Python deps** in wheels (conda's old advantage)
-- uv + wheels seem poised to become the default for many scientists who would have reached for conda before (also Pixi is promising, too)
+- uv + wheels may replace conda's niche (also Pixi is promising, too)
 - And for HPC/cluster users: uv's first-class **source installs** give it an edge over Pixi (although Pixi adding experimental support)